 Here’s the entire list, from most to least qualified to serve as proxy for the nation as a whole.
 The scores are normalized to a 100 point scale, with the highest ranking state receiving 100 points, and the lowest ranking state (Maine) receiving 0 points, to allow all 51 states (and District) to be compared in relative terms.

 So why do they continue to do so?
-Well, here’s a list I developed of reasons why Iowa might claim the right, and I’d love to hear from somebody who could develop a similar list for New Hampshire.
+Well, here’s a list I developed of reasons why Iowa might claim the right, and I’d love to hear from somebody who could develop a similar list for New Hampshire, Nevada or (my home state) South Carolina.
+(I could actually do that last one, and probably should).

 If those tongue-in-cheek reasons don’t resonate with you, then I guess we just have to sigh and say “Well, it’s always been that way” (even though it hasn’t) or “Well, nobody else could do any better” (even though they could) or “Because that’s where the money bags want it to be” (which is probably right).

 But I don’t like any of those answers, and I long for change.
-So let’s give Wisconsin and Pennsylvania a crack in 2020 and see how they do, shall we?
+So let’s give Wisconsin and Pennsylvania a crack and see how they do, shall we?

 Make it so, Number Two.
 The Emperor of the Americas has other spreadsheets to create.